portellam/vfio-script/README.md

   -v, --verbose             Show more output.

   -D, --dynamic             Define a temporary VFIO setup as a QEMU command
+                            line.
+Append to a Libvirt hook or a Guest machine configuration file.
+VFIO setup may be
-                            line or Libvirt hook.
-May be created/destroyed on a specific Guest machine startup/shutdown.
+                            created/destroyed on a Guest startup/shutdown.

   -G, --grub=NUMS           Define one or more VFIO setup(s) as command line(s);
-                            setup(s) are defined as GRUB boot menu entries, where one may be chosen at Host startup.
+                            setup(s) are defined as GRUB boot menu entries, where one may be chosen at Host machine startup.
                             Note: multiple GPUs on separate IOMMU groups will create multiple VFIO setups.
                             NUMS is a comma delimited list of positive non-zero